srosenthal/nagbot/README.md

 jfrog rt docker-promote nagbot nagbot-docker-dev-local nagbot-docker-prod-local --copy=true --source-tag=vX.Y.Z
 ```

-Apply the newly created 'prod' image's tag to the NagBot Job in the build infra cluster by updating the devops repo at
+Next, apply the newly created 'prod' image's tag to the NagBot Job in the build infra cluster.
+To do this, check out
+the [devops](https://github.com/seeq12/devops) repo, create a new branch, then update the docker tag in
+`devops/devops/build-infra-cluster/nagbot/jobs.yaml`.
+After connecting to the build infra cluster by following
+instructions in [How to Access the Build Infra Cluster](https://seeq.atlassian.
-`devops/devops/build-infra-cluster/nagbot/jobs.yaml`, then applying the changes with
+net/wiki/spaces/SQ/pages/2317386552/How+to+Access+the+Dev-Infra+Cluster), apply the changes using:
 ```sh
 kubectl apply -f devops/devops/build-infra-cluster/nagbot/jobs.yaml
 ```
+Finally, create a PR with the updated version.